jornki/performance/readme.md

 ## Quicktips
 * Did you know that it is much more efficient to place a background image on the body tag than the typical wrapper tag?
 * Did you know that placing scrolling listeners on an element disables hardware accelerated scrolling?
+* Setting the width and the height of an image allows the browser to calculate the metrics of the page way faster and helps avoid reflows.